Privacy policy

 This data is technically necessary for us to display and provide our Website.
 The legal basis for this processing is Art.
 6 (1) sentence 1 lit. f GDPR.
 For security reasons (e.g., to clarify cases of misuse or fraudulent activities), this data is stored for a maximum duration of 7 days and is then deleted.
 Data that must be retained further for evidentiary purposes is exempt from deletion until the respective incident is fully clarified.
 The hosting service provider we employ processes personal data on our behalf and in accordance with our instructions as a so-called processor pursuant to Art.
 28 GDPR.

-We use technology from Google ReCaptcha to ensure that the publicly accessible part of our website is not misused for automated requests (e.g., spam).
-When you are not logged in as a registered user and interact with our website (e.g., via the contact form or when submitting a review), Google checks whether the data input on our websites (e.g., in a contact form) is made by a human or by an automated program.
-To do this, ReCaptcha analyzes the behavior of the website visitor based on various criteria.
-This analysis begins automatically as soon as the website visitor enters the website.
-For the analysis, ReCaptcha evaluates various pieces of information (e.g., IP address, duration of the website visit, or mouse movements made by the user).
-The data collected during the analysis is forwarded to Google.
-The ReCaptcha analyses run entirely in the background.
-This query is used to distinguish whether the input is made by a human or is misused through automated, machine processing.
-Therefore, we transmit the following data to Google (Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland):
+We use Google ReCaptcha technology to ensure that the publicly accessible part of our website is not misused for automated requests (e.g., spam).
+If you are not logged in as a registered user and interact with our website (e.g., via a contact form or by submitting a review), Google checks whether the data entry on our websites (e.g., in a contact form) is made by a human or by an automated program.
+For this purpose, ReCaptcha analyzes the behavior of the website visitor based on various characteristics.
+This analysis begins automatically as soon as the visitor enters the website.
+For analysis, ReCaptcha evaluates various types of information (e.g., IP address, duration of the visit on the website, or mouse movements made by the user).
+The data collected during this analysis is transmitted to Google.
+The ReCaptcha analysis runs entirely in the background.
+This verification is intended to distinguish whether the input is made by a human or is being misused by automated, machine processing.
+Therefore, we transmit the following data to Google (Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland)::

 Google evaluates the data to detect an automated request in order to ensure that the contact form is not misused.
 Cookies are used for this purpose, which enable recognition of your internet browser.
 The legal basis for the processing is Art.
 6 (1) sentence 1 lit. f GDPR.
 In the context of using Google ReCaptcha, data is also transmitted from Google to group companies and/or subcontractors.
 In this context, the above-mentioned data may be transferred to and stored in the USA.
 The data protection level in the USA is deemed inadequate by the European Commission.
 The data transfer to the USA is therefore based on the Standard Contractual Clauses pursuant to Art.
 46 (2) lit. c GDPR.
 The Standard Contractual Clauses can be retrieved at https://eur-lex.europa.eu/legal-content/DE/TXT/HTML/?uri=CELEX:32010D0087&from=DE, alternatively you can also request these documents from us using the contact details provided in Section 2.